Bridgewater Commons: 21st century

-As of November 2008, the Food Court has reopened after its extensive renovation.
-Some of the restaurants within have reopened as well.
+As of November 2008, the Food Court has reopened after its extensive renovation, continuing to rotate through restaurants on a regular basis.
+As of November 2025, the dining options span categories such as American, Asian Fusion, Beverages, Chicken, Chinese, Coffee and Tea, Desserts, Fast Food, Italian, Mexican, Salad, Sandwiches and Soups, and Seafood.
+Long-standing chains are Arthur Treacher's Fish and Chips, Charley's Philly Steaks, Nathan's Famous Hot Dogs, Saladworks, and Sarku Japan.

-Throughout the year of 2010, Bridgewater Commons sought an increase in entertainment and restaurant occupants with The Cheesecake Factory opening on August 23, and both AMC Theatres and California Pizza Kitchen opening in November.
+Throughout the year of 2010, Bridgewater Commons sought an increase in entertainment and restaurant occupants with The Cheesecake Factory opening on August 23, and both AMC Dine-in Theatres and California Pizza Kitchen opening in November.

-On May 1, 2015, casual burger restaurant Shake Shack opened their first Central Jersey location in The Village occupying the space vacated by Coldwater Creek.
-This marked the chain’s third location in the state of New Jersey.

 On November 23, 2016, American restaurant chain Redstone American Grill opened their second New Jersey location in a pad next to California Pizza Kitchen.